"Life is about learning, growing and evolving from our experiences"

-Kelvin sustains his health and recovery by eating a vegetarian/plant-based diet, practicing sound healing, deep breathing exercises, listening to uplifting and relaxing music, body movement, being in nature, reading, journaling, massages, resting and connecting with family and friends.
+Kelvin sustains his recovery by eating a vegetarian/plant-based diet, practicing sound healing, deep breathing exercises, listening to uplifting and relaxing music, body movement, being in nature, reading, massages, resting and connecting with family and friends.

-Today, he publicly speaks on addiction recovery and peer support to people from all walks of life.
+Today, he publicly speaks on addiction recovery to people from all walks of life.
 Kelvin also facilitates private and group sound healing sessions at different locations throughout the United States.
 He is passionate about holding space for people to heal and is known for his warm, loving and down-to-earth way of connecting with people.